kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 1. **Efficient Similarity Search:** Vector databases are designed to quickly and efficiently perform similarity searches.
 In other words, vector databases streamline the computation of cosine similarity and finding *top-k* most similar chunks without having to write code for them.

 2. **Scalability and Performance:** They are built to handle large volumes of high-dimensional vectors.
-Depending on the text, there can be millions of chunks and computing the similarity with each of them can take a long time.
+Depending on the text, there can be millions of chunks and computing the similarity with each of them for every query can take a long time.
 Vector databases use specialized indexing techniques like Approximate Nearest Neighbor (ANN) search, which significantly speeds up retrieval times compared to brute-force search methods.

 Some examples of Vector Databases are Pinecone, Chroma, Qdrant, etc. All of them offer basic functionalities and, for most small use cases, it doesn't really matter which one to use.

 ### Wrapping up

 Let's quickly recap what we learned so far -  we wanted to ask questions about a book but due to context limit, we split it into chunks using any chunking method of our choice.
 To find the relevant chunks, we used embedding models to convert both chunks and the user query to numerical vectors and compute cosine similarity between them.
-We use the top-k most similar chunks as context.
-Lastly, to store vectors and make similarity search faster, we can use Vector Databases.
+We use the *top-k* most similar chunks as context.
+Lastly, to store these vectors and make similarity search faster, we use Vector Databases.

 ![End-to-end RAG](/_images/llm-blog/end-to-end-rag.png)